clade/PyDAQmx/doc/callback.rst

 --------------------------------

 :mod:`PyDAQmx` uses the :mod:`weakref` module to send data to a callback function.
-You need to first register your data to get an id that you send to the function (function :mod:`create_callbackdata_id`).
-Then you can get the object back with the function :mod:`get_callbackdata_from_id`.
+You first need to register your data to get an id that you send to the function using the function :mod:`create_callbackdata_id`.
+You can get the object back with the function :mod:`get_callbackdata_from_id`.

 Here is an example::